 If the application is successful the court will issue the Grant to the administrator which may then be used to administer the estate of the deceased.

 With either application whomever the court appoints will be expected by the court to carry out their duties diligently and carefully, and to ensure that their duties are carried out in the best interests of the estate.
 They are accountable and personally liable to the court if they fail in their duties.

 Application for Grant of Letters of Administration (With Will Annexed)

-ISOLAS also represent the estates of deceased persons who were foreign nationals and domiciled outside of Gibraltar.
-This procedure can be rather complicated and involves the filing at court of various specific documentation.
+ISOLAS also represents the estates of deceased persons who were foreign nationals and domiciled outside of Gibraltar.
+This procedure can be rather complicated and involves the filing at the court of various specific documentation.